-Tresorit provides better security and privacy, encrypting your data and ensuring that you remain in control of the keys.
-It’s a complete syncing, file sharing, and backup solution, with just as many features as Dropbox.
+Tresorit bills itself as a secure, private alternative to Dropbox.
+In fact, it’s gunning for Dropbox pretty hard.
+Tresorit provides better security and privacy, encrypting data and ensuring that users remain in control of their keys.
+It’s a complete syncing, file-sharing, and backup solution that comes with just as many features as Dropbox.

 - It’s not designed so much for personal use as it is for those who want a business or commercial solution.

 - More expensive than Dropbox.